Nexusoft/Mining-Pool/NexusWebUI/README.md

       1. python -c "import secrets; print(secrets.token_urlsafe())"
    4. Create a line with the secret key you got from above command in the .env file
       1. Example: SECRET_KEY=123123$%/$%ghjhghjk
+6. Add your Server IP to the "Allowed Hosts" - Settings in settings.py
+   1. Example: ALLOWED_HOSTS = ['192.168.1.1']
-6. Run the necessary Migrations (from NexusWebUI Folder) python manage.py migrate
+7. Run the necessary Migrations (from NexusWebUI Folder) python manage.py migrate
-7. Run Testserver
+8. In settings.py configure the IP of your server
+9. Run Testserver (for example python ./manage.py runserver 0.0.0.0:8000 to run it on port (8000))
-8. python manage.py runserver
+10. python manage.py runserver

 ## Recommended Setup